Jahid-Hasan1/Predictive-Text-Generator-with-AI-Integration/README.md

 2. When a user enters a partial sentence, your predictive text model should predict the next word(s), and ChatGPT should generate the rest of the sentence.
 3. Ensure a seamless interaction between your model and ChatGPT.

+## Contributions
+- Fork the repo
+- Create feature branch
+- Add your changes
+- Submit a pull request